-Second semester of year 1987 saw us, Francisco Vargas Castillo, Jr. , Ma.
-Socorro Flores Sabandal and me, Maureen Madrideo Mediavillo, meeting in the new experimental course that we decided to shift to.
+Second semester of year 1987 saw us, Francisco Vargas Castillo, Jr., Ma.
+Socorro Flores Sabandal, and me, Maureen Madrideo Mediavillo, meeting in the new experimental course that we decided to shift to.
 This is Bachelor of Arts/Bachelor of Science in Education (AB/BSE) Major in English.
-I cannot recall what the previous blocks of Francis and Soc were, but in my case, I had to shift to a course after BS Chemistry was dissolved at Philippine Normal College (now, Philippine Normal University).
-Sad to say, I suffered from the institution’s decision of dissolving this course since it could not produce board passers.
-I became pressured to look for another course that’s closest to my heart and which my parents could afford in that state college.
+I cannot recall what the previous blocks of Francis and Soc were, but in my case, I shifted to a course after BS Chemistry had been dissolved at Philippine Normal College (now, Philippine Normal University).
+Sad to say, I suffered from the institution’s decision of dissolving BS Chem since it could not produce board passers.
+I became pressured to look for an option that’s closest to my heart and which my parents could afford in that state college.

-So, our troika, was formed.
-Despite being new in the section, we did not find it hard to hit it off with the other members of the class.
+So, our troika was formed.
+Despite being new in the section, we didn’t find it hard to hit it off with the other members of the class.
 We were welcomed and quickly adapted to the English majors’ world.

 As expected we were constantly seen together at the kitchenette, in Borneo (another dining spot), library, and even at UTMT (under the mango tree) during free time.
 We also made it a point to be seated beside each other in each class.
 As time passed, Francis also developed friendship with the other three male classmates in the course, making his “other” group.
 Well, Soc and I were obviously not possessive friends.
 We let him join another click.
 We did not have to worry about loyalty.
 True enough, Francis proved that his affiliation to us was stronger.

-College life is not as colorful as high school life, but what made our college days worth treasuring was the fact that we found people who stayed behind us to achieve what we had dreamed of from the start.
-The three of us shared the same dream that day we crossed paths — that of graduating in college and landing a teaching job immediately to help our respective family.
-We would often talk about our plans during free time, amidst laughter.
+College life was not as colorful as high school life, but what made our college days worth treasuring was the fact that we found people who stayed behind us to achieve what we had dreamed of from the start.
+The three of us shared the same goal that day we crossed paths — that of graduating in college and landing a teaching job immediately to help our respective families.
+We would often talk about our plans amidst laughter during our break time.
 Oh, yes.
-One common denominator that we had three was our sense of humor.
+One common denominator which we had was our sense of humor.
 No dull moment every time we were together.
 The most popular game in our section then was the “Bobo-Name Game.”

 Francis: “Soc, gusto mong bumili ng kotse?
 Murang-mura lang.”
 (Soc, would you like to buy a car?
 It’s very cheap.)